erwinbonsma/PocketGardenGB/README.md

 You can use the left and right keys to change the view.
 There's even a fancy plot that shows how well your garden is doing.

+The music adapts dynamically to the garden.
+The building blocks are sixteen different one-channel sound tracks that can be freely mixed to create 624 unique 4-channel patterns.
+The music playback uses the [PICO-8 inspired music generator] that I added to [my fork of the Gamebuino META reposittory][]

 Features
 --------
 - Four layers of Conway's Life running at 30 FPS
 - Additional decay and mutation background processes
-- Sound effects that reflect how well your garden is doing
+- Adaptive music that reflects how well your garden is doing
 - A plot that shows how well each layer is doing
 - Revive action with light effect feedback
 - Hi-score and lo-score (auto-play mode only)

 Credits
 -------
+The adaptive music has been composed by my brother Paul.
+Thanks again!

 In order to maximise performance, the Game of Life rules are implemented by performing bitwise operations.
 This is heavily inspired by [rilden's Game of Life](https://www.lexaloffle.com/bbs/?pid=94115) for [PICO-8][].